-Comments: Basically, I ask you to read the textbook chapters throughout the course.
-You should write comments and engage in discussions with your colleagues in order to get points for these activities.
+Comments: Basically, I ask you to read articles or watch videos throughout the semester on topics related to the course material.
+You should write answers and comments, as well as engage in discussions with your colleagues in order to get points for these activities.

-Goal: For each Perusall assignment, your five highest quality comments will be graded.
-I recommend that you contribute more than five comments to improve your chances of earning a good score.
-You should write comments distributed throughout the chapter, not only on a specific portion of the assigned material.
+Goal: For each Perusall assignment, your four highest quality comments will be graded.
+I recommend that you contribute more than four comments to improve your chances of earning a good score.
+You should write comments distributed throughout the article or video, not only on a specific portion of the assigned material.
 You should also interact with other students, since a portion of your grade comes from starring other comments and engaging in dialogues with your classmates.

-Zero if no comments: Students who just open the chapter, but do not write any comments, will earn a zero on the specific assessment.
+Zero if no comments: Students who just open the article and video, but do not write any comments, will earn a zero on the specific assessment.

-Engaging with others: If you want to hear from another student, just make an annotation with names following the "@".
+Engaging with others: If you want to hear from the TA or another student, just make an annotation with names following the "@".

-Hiding comments: You might want to read the chapters without comments from other students.
+Hiding comments: You might want to read the papers without comments from other students.
 This will create a "clean copy" that will allow you to focus on your reading and then enable the comments when you are ready to interact.
 To temporarily hide highlights from other students, click on the "All comments" dropdown in the top navigation bar and select "No comments."